Luna Luitel

-Luna Luitel (Nepali: लुना लुइटेल, born 1999) is a Nepalese clinical nurse specialist who was crowned Miss Nepal World 2025.
-She will represent Nepal at the upcoming Miss World 2026 competition.
+Luna Luitel (Nepali: लुना लुइटेल) is a Nepalese beauty pageant titleholder who won Miss Nepal World 2025.
+She will represent Nepal at Miss World 2026 in Vietnam.

-Early life and education
+Education

-Luitel began her schooling at Occidental Public School in Anamnagar, Kathmandu.
-In grade four she transferred to Pathshala Nepal Foundation in New Baneshwor, Kathmandu.
-After completing her School Leaving Certificate examinations, she joined Global College for her higher secondary education.
+Luitel attended the Occidental Public School in Anamnagar, Kathmandu.
+In grade four, she transferred to Pathshala Nepal Foundation in New Baneshwor, Kathmandu.
+After completing her School Leaving Certificate examinations, attended Global College for her higher secondary education.
 At the age of 17, she moved to Australia to study nursing and graduated from Western Sydney University in 2021.
-She is currently pursuing a postgraduate degree in Public Health at the University of Sydney.
+As of 2026, she is pursuing a postgraduate degree in Public Health at the University of Sydney.

 Pageantry

-Miss Teen Nepal 2015

-In 2015, she was the first runner-up at Miss Teen Nepal.